Defiant Quick-Start Guide

 does not actually bind GPUs to MPI ranks.

 It allocates GPUs to the job step.
-The --gpu-bind=closest
+The default GPU map is what actually

 $ export OMP_NUM_THREADS=2